-- The proposal, published Thursday by the U.S. Patent and Trade Office, allows customers to use one password to access one tier of assets, and subsequent passwords for further levels.
+- The proposal, published Thursday by the U.S. Patent and Trademark Office, allows customers to use one password to access one tier of assets, and subsequent passwords for further levels.

 The multi-tiered access structure would be somewhat similar to a multi-signature bitcoin wallet.
 Coindesk compared it to a valet key that allows access to a car's doors and ignition but not the trunk.